robenkleene/design-references/houdini/houdini-license.md

 There are two types of license servers: local or SideFX.

+## SideFX Server

+You can only switch to the SideFX Server if your licenses have been removed from all hostnames by right-clicking them here [SideFX Licenses](https://www.sidefx.com/services/licenses/), and removing them.

+After doing that, choose `File > Use SideFX as My License Server` to switch to SideFX.

+To switch back, use `File > Install Licenses...`.

 ## Local

 1. A license is hashed to a "hostname"